ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/261316 Pad Mounted Medium-Voltage Switchgear.md

    1. The inside of each door (or set of double doors) shall be provided with a ratings label indicating the following:
       1. voltage ratings; main bus continuous rating; short-circuit ratings (amperes RMS symmetrical and mVA three-phase symmetrical at rated nominal voltage); the type of fuse and its maximum ampere rating; and interrupter switch ratings including duty-cycle fault-closing and short-time (momentary, amperes RMS asymmetrical and one-second, amperes RMS symmetrical).
    1. A three-line connection diagram showing interrupter switches, fuses, and bus along with the manufacturer's model number shall be provided on the inside of each door (or set of double doors), and on the inside of each switch-operating-hub access cover.
-1. ACCESSORIES**
-   1. Provide one metal oxide, distribution class surge arrester, minimum kV rating as recommended by manufacturer, per IEEE C62.1 and NEMA LA 1, for each phase termination.
+1. ACCESSORIES*   1.
+Provide one metal oxide, distribution class surge arrester, minimum kV rating as recommended by manufacturer, per IEEE C62.1 and NEMA LA 1, for each phase termination.
 Solidly ground arresters to switchgear ground bus.
    1. Provide numbered metering and control wiring where metering components are indicated on drawings.
    1. Provide single phase, 60 hertz control power transformer, of kVA as required for load, protected with current limiting primary fuses and secondary main breaker where metering components are indicated on drawings .
-1. SOURCE QUALITY CONTROL**
-   1. Factory Tests
+1. SOURCE QUALITY CONTROL*   1.
+Factory Tests
    1. Perform the following breaker tests:
       1.
    1. DC high potential to confirm insulation and vacuum integrity.